Norms in equivariant homotopy theory: Norms in a globalized world

 For the final statement, we see that $\Rig^\tensor(\cC^\tensor)$ and the counit of the adjunction provide the claimed $\cN$-normed structure on $\Rig(\cC)$ and $\ev \colon \Rig(\cC) \to \cC$, and uniqueness of this extension follows from the universal property of $\Rig^\tensor$ together with conservativity of the forgetful functor. \end{proof}

 \begin{notation} Justified by the previous results, given an $\cN$-normed $\cF$-precategory $\cC$, we will typically identify $\Rig(\Cc)$ and $\Rig^\otimes(\Cc)$.
-As a special case, given a normed global (pre)category $\Cc$, we may canonically view $\Glob(\Cc)$ as a normed global (pre)category (only occasionally denoted $\Glob^\otimes$ for emphasis). \end{notation}
+As a special case, given a normed global precategory $\Cc$, we may canonically view $\Glob(\Cc)$ as a normed global precategory (only occasionally denoted $\Glob^\otimes$ for emphasis).
+Note that Remark~\ref{rem:glob-of-cat-is-cat} shows that if $\Cc$ was a normed global category, then so is $\Glob(\Cc)$. \end{notation}

 \Cref{thm:Normed_Rig} also gives us a different description of the category of normed algebras in a rigidification, which we record now.

 \begin{theorem} Let $\Cc$ be an $\cN$-normed $\cF$-precategory.
 Then